 Steps of getting a list of all pages on website via Google search console:

 - Step 1: Open your account and go to Coverage.

 - Step 2: select “all known pages” instead of “all submitted pages” and enable you to view only valid pages.
 Here you will see two types of pages, submitted and indexed or indexed, not submitted in the sitemap.

-- Step 3: search for pages that we were not able to find by previous methods.
-If you find any of them make sure to check that they are set uprightly in your website’s framework.
+- Step 3: search for pages that we could not find by previous methods.
+If you find any of them, check that they are set uprightly in your website’s framework.

-- Step 5: you can see lists of Excluded pages like those crawled- currently not indexed, blocked by Robots.txt, duplicate without user-selected canonical, and so on.
-Here you can have complete access to every single page on your site.
-Now it is time to compare the orphan page data with the data of this list then you will have a general overview of all of your website’s pages.
+- Step 5: you can see lists of Excluded pages like those crawled- currently not indexed, blocked by Robots.txt, duplicate without user-selected canonical, etc. Here you can have complete access to every single page on your site.
+Now it is time to compare the orphan page data with the data of this list.
+Then, you will have a general overview of all of your website’s pages.

 It is better to repeat this method once or twice a year to find all pages of a domain that might be unnoticed.

 Another way to find links on a page (note this method only shows links on a page, not all pages) is to use the Google Chrome console.

 Just right-click inside the page or press the F12 key on the keyboard, enter the console and paste the following phrase there; you can easily find all the links inside that page: